jkaewprateep/mysql_db-project_notes/README.md

 ## 🧸💬 Stored procedure

 ```
+🧸💬 Create a procedure or store procedure with input parameters and dataset result output as display.
 CREATE PROCEDURE GetListOfOrdersInRange( MinimumValue INT, MaximumValue INT ) SELECT * FROM Orders WHERE Cost BETWEEN MinimumValue AND MaximumValue;

+🧸💬 Call the created procedure.
 CALL GetListOfOrdersInRange( 150, 600 );
 ```